ahmad-alkadri/ahmad-alkadri.github.io/content/page/about.md

 Nowadays I work a lot more with Python for doing simulations, especially building construction simulations.
 I also wrote some ML codes and bots to automate some processes.
 In my spare time I read books, play music, or travel.
-I don’t know yet what will I do with this blog, but for now, I’d like to make it as another one of my little corners on the web.
+I don’t know yet what will I do with this blog (maybe just blogging codes), but for now, I’ll just make it as another one of my little corners on the web.